-Join cartoonist Patrick O’Toole in this humorous 5-minute animated film as he retells his journey from growing up in the eroded American food culture of the 70’s and 80’s, to now living in Denmark where food traditions remain strong and people still prepare food from scratch everyday.
+Join cartoonist Patrick O’Toole in this humorous 5-minute animated film as he retells his journey from growing up in the eroded American food culture of the 70’s and 80’s, to now living in Denmark where food traditions remain strong in the Nordic diet and people still prepare food from scratch everyday.
 This new perspective inspires he and his wife to re-examine their own diet and begin taking steps towards healthier and more responsible eating habits.
 Along the way they try to follow 10 realistic, but still ambitious ground rules to help them navigate the complex and sometimes contradictory food landscape, and ultimately lead them to realize that some of the best advice has been sitting in front of them all along.

 Why?
 Because there's an old saying that “without your health you have nothing”.
 We’re willing to bet on that.